bob134552/Battlestations/README.md

 #### Checkout Page

-The Checkout page cosists of a form asking user for delivery details, Stripe card payment input and a card featuring the users order summary.
+The Checkout page cosists of a form asking the user for delivery details, Stripe card payment input and a card featuring the users order summary.
-On submit of an order the page is overlayed with a loading spinner until the payment intent webhook from stripe is received and user is redirected to the checkout success page for their order.
+On submit of an order the page is overlayed with a loading spinner until the payment intent webhook from stripe is received and the user is then redirected to the checkout success page for their order.

 #### Checkout Success/Order History page